FlyingMandarine/fullstack-hy2020.github.io/src/content/10/en/part10a.md

 ### About this part

-During this part, we will learn how to build an actual React Native application from bottom up.
-We will learn concepts such what are React Native's core components, how to create beautiful user interfaces, how to communicate with a server and how to test a React Native application.
+During this part, we will learn how to build an actual React Native application from the bottom up.
+We will learn concepts such as what are React Native's core components, how to create beautiful user interfaces, how to communicate with a server and how to test a React Native application.

 We will be developing an application for rating [GitHub](https://github.com/) repositories.
-Our application will have features such as, sorting and filtering reviewed repositories, registering a user, logging in and creating a review for a repository.
+Our application will have features such as sorting and filtering reviewed repositories, registering a user, logging in and creating a review for a repository.
 The back end for the application will be provided for us so that we can solely focus on the React Native development.
 The final version of our application will look something like this:

 ![Application preview](../../images/10/4.png)

 All the exercises in this part have to be submitted into <i>a single GitHub repository</i> which will eventually contain the entire source code of your application.
 There will be model solutions available for each section of this part which you can use to fill in incomplete submissions.
 This part is structured based on the idea that you develop your application as you progress in the material.
 So <i>do not</i> wait until the exercises to start the development.
-Instead, develop your application in the same pace as the material progresses.
+Instead, develop your application at the same pace as the material progresses.

 This part will heavily rely on concepts covered in the previous parts.
-Before starting this part you will need basic knowledge of JavaScript, React and GraphQL.
+Before starting this part, you will need basic knowledge of JavaScript, React and GraphQL.
 Deep knowledge of server-side development is not required and all the server-side code is provided for you.
 However, we will be making network requests from your React Native applications, for example, using GraphQL queries.
 The recommended parts to complete before this part are [part 1](/en/part1), [part 2](/en/part2), [part 5](/en/part5), [part 7](/en/part7) and [part 8](/en/part8).

 ### Submitting exercises and earning credits

 Exercises are submitted via the [submissions system](https://studies.cs.helsinki.fi/stats/courses/fs-react-native-2020) just like in the previous parts.
-Note that, exercises in this part are submitted <i>to a different course instance</i> than in parts 0-9.
+Note that exercises in this part are submitted <i>to a different course instance</i> than in parts 0-9.
 The parts 1-4 in the submission system refer to the sections a-d in this part.
 This means that you will be submitting exercises a single section at a time starting with this section, "Introduction to React Native", which is part 1 in the submission system.

 During this part you will earn credits based on the number of exercises you complete.
 Completing <i>at least 25 exercises</i> in this part will earn you <i>2 credits</i>.
 Once you have completed the exercises and want to get the credits, let us know through the exercise submission system that you have completed the course: